mikeytown2/masternode/Commands.md

 Get masternode status on vps.

 #### pivx_mn1 mninfo
-Get masternode from masternode list
+Get masternode from masternode list.

 #### pivx_mn1 mnping
-Get last masternode ping thats been sent out
+Get last masternode ping thats been sent out.

 #### pivx_mn1 ps
-Get process info on the node
+Get process info on the node.

 #### pivx_mn1 privkey
-Get the masternode private key
+Get the masternode private key.

+#### pivx_mn1 uptime
+Get how long the daemon has been running for in seconds.

+#### pivx_mn1 restart
+Restart the daemon.

 ## All Commands